TritonDataCenter/triton/docs/developer-guide/repos.md

 * [sdcnode](https://github.com/joyent/sdcnode): Tools for creation of prebuilt node tarballs for SDC components.
 * [sdc-headnode](https://github.com/joyent/sdc-headnode): Repository for building headnode images for SDC, and the intial setup and configuration of the headnode itself
 * [sdc-scripts](https://github.com/joyent/sdc-scripts): Common scripts for configuring and setting up SDC zones.
-* [mountain-gorilla](https://github.com/joyent/mountain-gorilla): Builder of all the SDC bits.
 * [ipxe](https://github.com/joyent/ipxe): SDC iPXE implementation